Laf111/CEMU-Batch-Framework/README.md

 All by creating shortcuts (or executables) on your desktop - or a folder of your choice.

 With BatchFw there's no need to bother about saves, caches, controller profiles, CEMU or CemuHook settings and precompiled cache ignoring if you're an NVidia user - since you won't need to build a shader cache for each version.
-BatchFw use the -mlc argument (introduced since 1.10) to set the mlc01 folder path outside CEMU.
+BatchFw use the -mlc argument (introduced since 1.10) to set the mlc01 folder path outside the CEMU's folder.

 The mlc01 path is in the game folder so: